MatterCoder/matterflow/README.md

 ## Overview

 Matterflow is a powerful no-code data science tool that simplifies working with data from **Matter-enabled IoT devices**.
 With Matterflow, you can **Transform** and **Stream** IoT Data to Cloud and AI Applications.
-It seamlessly integrates with your Home Assistant setup to:
+Matterflow can be deployed as a Home Assistant addon or a standalone Docker container.
+It provides functionality to:

 - Automatically **receive and process IoT data**.
 - Transform and model data for use in various formats like **CSV** or **JSON**.
 - Send processed data to the **Cloud** and **AI applications** or store it locally for further analysis.

-This add-on is ideal for developers, data scientists, and IoT enthusiasts looking to unlock the full potential of their smart devices.
+Matterflow is ideal for developers, data scientists, and IoT enthusiasts looking to unlock the full potential of their smart devices.

 ---